Root Canal Treatment

 After Your Root Canal

 Otherwise, your restored tooth and crown should be both functional and aesthetically pleasing.
-Practicing good and constant oral hygiene will ensure that your restored tooth will continue to work well for a lifetime.
+Practising good and constant oral hygiene will ensure that your restored tooth continues to work well for a lifetime.